TaktikalPublic/docs/docs/api/include-the-signing-page.md

 ## Iframe events

-The iframe will send events up to the parent.
+The iframe will send events up to the parent via [postMessage][postMessage].

 The events are:
 - `document_signed` this event is send after a document is signed, if it's not the last document
 - `signing_completed` this event is send when the last document is signed.